 Simple English definitions for legal terms

-Read a random definition: general statute
+Read a random definition: clear and present danger

 Benefit of clergy was a special rule in the past that allowed priests and other religious people to avoid being tried for serious crimes in regular courts.
 Instead, they would be tried in a church court and face less severe punishments.
 This rule was abolished in England in 1827 and in the United States in 1855.
 Today, the phrase "benefit of clergy" is sometimes used to mean getting married without a religious ceremony, but this is not the original meaning.